ROPO: Robust Preference Optimization for Large Language Models: Introduction

 \section{Introduction}

-The preference alignment has been substantiated as a pivotal source of the astonishing ability of large language models (LLMs) to understand various queries and provide responses that align with human expectations \cite{wang2023aligning-v2, bubeck2023sparks, lin2023unlocking, achiam2023gpt}.
-A typical approach of preference alignment is Reinforcement Learning from Human Feedback (RLHF) \cite{casper2023open, ziegler2019fine}, which first trains a reward model to fit human preferences and then runs an RL algorithm \cite{schulman2017proximal} to steer LLMs towards producing high-reward responses.
-However, it is widely recognized that RLHF may suffer from the misgeneralized reward modeling \cite{casper2023open} and the unstable training of RL \cite{liu2023chain} in real-world applications \cite{shen2023large, dpo, rlhf-complex-1}.

-To address these problems, various ranking-based preference alignment methods bypass the explicit reward modeling stage and do not use RL techniques \cite{dpo, rlhf-complex-2, f-dpo, song2023preference}.
-Specifically, they directly learn human preferences from datasets containing response pairs by optimizing the log-likelihood margins between preferred and dis-preferred responses.
-Owing to the stable and computationally lightweight supervised learning paradigm, ranking-based methods have emerged as competitive alternatives to RLHF, thus drawing increasing attention recently \cite{shen2023large, wang2023aligning-v2}.
+Recent research indicates that the significant achievements of Large Language Models (LLMs) in understanding various queries and providing helpful responses \cite{achiam2023gpt} rely on the preference alignment, which aligns LLMs' responses with human values and expectations \cite{wang2023aligning-v2, bubeck2023sparks, lin2023unlocking}.
+A typical preference alignment approach is Reinforcement Learning from Human Feedback (RLHF) \cite{casper2023open, ziegler2019fine}, which first trains a reward model to fit human preferences and subsequently employs an RL algorithm \citep{schulman2017proximal} to guide LLMs to generate high-reward responses.
+However, due to the potential risks of misgeneralized reward modeling \citep{casper2023open} and the unstable training \citep{liu2023chain, shen2023large} of RLHF, various ranking-based methods represented by Direct Preference Optimization (DPO) \cite{dpo} bypass the explicit reward modeling stage and eschew RL techniques via directly optimizing the implicit reward margins between preferred and dis-preferred responses \citep{rlhf-complex-2, f-dpo, song2023preference}.
+Owing to the stable and computationally lightweight supervised learning paradigm, ranking-based methods have emerged as competitive alternatives to RLHF, thus drawing increasing attention recently \citep{shen2023large, wang2023aligning-v2}.